The Board has 11 members who come from different backgrounds and bring a mix of skills and experiences needed to lead on the delivery of our strategy.

-On Wednesday 28 September 2022, we held our second hybrid AGM which allowed participants to join online or, for members with limited digital access, in person at an NCH office for the meeting, which followed our Covid-19 safety measures.
+On Wednesday 27 September 2023, we held our 15th AGM which allowed participants to join online or, for members with limited digital access, in person at our NCH office for the meeting.

-Our AGM provided shareholders with an opportunity to ask questions - download the questions and answers document.
+Our AGM provided share members with an opportunity to ask questions and individual answers have been provided separately.
+Using this link you can download the full questions and answers document.